multiscale-cosim/EBRAINS_RichEndpoint/README.md

 The RichEndpoint is a set of functionality implemented in the following modules:

 * <a href="/python/Application_Companion"> Application Companion </a>
-* Orchestrator
+* <a href="/python/Orchestrator"> Orchestrator </a>
+* <a href="/python/Orchestrator/command_steering_service.py"> Command and Steering service </a>
 * Communication Protocol (InterscaleHUB)
-* Services exposing the functionality such as Command and Steering service

 ## :sparkles: Features ##

 :heavy_check_mark: A Module shared across all the RichEndpoint modules for general functionality such as a centralized management of configuration settings, setting up directories and setting a uniform format for the logging.
 More details are provided <a href="/python/configuration_manager"> here</a>.

 :heavy_check_mark: A lightweight application for managing and monitoring of integrated applications.
 More details are provided <a href="/python/Application_Companion"> here</a>.

+:heavy_check_mark: A module to manage the workflow execution by orchestrating and steering the other components (Application Companions).
+It keeps the workflow synchronized and the global state and status as validated.
+More details are provided <a href="/python/Orchestrator"> here</a>.

+:heavy_check_mark: A module to register and discover the all distributed component services (such as Orchestrator and Application Companions) of the workflow.

 ## :rocket: Technologies ##